Akutsuka/quantum-treewidth-csp/README.md

 3. **OR/AND asymmetry**: Tree-decomposition DP interleaves forget nodes (OR — Grover helps) and join nodes (AND — no speedup).
 At depth ≥ 2, compounding AND costs overwhelm Grover savings.

-## Honest assessment of novelty

-This is a synthesis paper.
-Most components are applications of known results.
-The contribution is:
-- Posing the question (how does treewidth interact with AA?)
-- Connecting known tools to answer it systematically
-- Theorem 1 applied to PPSZ (small but underappreciated observation)
-- The Gap Question (well-posed open problem at c ∈ [1/2, 1])
-- Correcting our own earlier error (the retracted oracle-vs-process classification)

 ## File structure